united16/ticket-lifecycle/README.md

 <h3>Intake - Receive and review the ticket, then collect information related to the issue</h3>
 <p>
 In this section, we will create a ticket and gather information regarding it.
 First, Log into Remote Desktop and navigate to the following links: http://localhost/osTicket/scp/login.php for Admin/Agent login, and http://localhost/osTicket for user access(no login neccessary).
 Let's create a ticket using the guest user, by clicking 'Open New Ticket' at the top to the right.
+Then fill everything out and pick a help topic which
 </p>
 <p>
 <img src="User.jpg" height="15%" width="15%" alt="User"/>